spitbol/x64/docs/M.md

        beq  (XR),=b_bct,asg11 branch if buffer
        mov  xr,-(XS)         stack value to output
 .fi
-       JSR  gtstg            convert to string
+       JSR  GTSTG            convert to string
        PPM  asg12            get datatype name if unconvertible

 *      merge with string or buffer to output in xr